jonnyjackson26/bom-editions/README.md

 ## Technical details
-This project will use NextJS for good speed, SEO, and SSG.
+This project uses NextJS for good speed, SEO, and SSG.
-Uses @tanstack/react-virtual for fast loading of thousands of changes
+Uses @tanstack/react-virtual for fast loading of thousands of changes on the changes routes.
+I'll be using **diff-match-patch** to calculate differences between editions

 ## Development
 To run locally: